 Contextual Information English as an additional language (EAL) A learner of English as an additional language (EAL) is a pupil whose first language is other than English.
 First language is the language to which the child was initially exposed during early development and continues to use this language in the home and community.
-39% of Pupil Premium at Portswood Primary School are registered as EAL learners Special Educational Needs (SEND) SEND pupils have a learning difficulty or disability which calls for special educational provision to be made for them.
-30% of Pupil Premium at Portswood Primary School are registered as SEND learners A small proportion of these SEND learners also have an EHCP Attendance Persistent low attendance causes gaps to develop within pupil subject knowledge.
-Previous attendance records show that: 52% of Pupil Premium at Portswood Primary School have a history of attendance being below 95% Of these there are 10 pupils who have a history of attendance falling significantly behind this figure.
+47% of disadvantaged at Portswood Primary School are registered as EAL learners Special Educational SEND pupils have a learning difficulty or disability which Needs (SEND) calls for special educational provision to be made for them.
+22% of disadvantaged at Portswood Primary School are registered as SEND learners A small proportion of these SEND learners also have an EHCP Attendance Persistent low attendance causes gaps to develop within pupil subject knowledge.
+Previous attendance records show that: 52% of disadvantaged at Portswood Primary School have a history of attendance being below 95% Of these there are 15 pupils who have a history of attendance falling below 90%.
 Punctuality Punctuality can cause pupils to miss key learning and provides a disruptive beginning to the school day for themselves and others.
 Therefore they are not prepared for learning.
 There are 5 pupils who have been identified as being persistently late.
-Communication and Language Delayed language development can mean an inability to use and understand speech and language to communicate and fully engage with the curriculum.
+Communication and Delayed language development can mean an inability to use Language and understand speech and language to communicate and fully engage with the curriculum.
 This can have a significant impact on future school performance.

-Parental engagement Parents of Pupil Premium children are under- represented at parental events e.g. parents' evenings, consultation meetings, learning workshops, assemblies etc. Previous low attainment Low prior attainment requires rapid progress in order to meet age related expectations.
+15% of disadvantaged learners at Portswood Primary School have required speech and language support.
+Parental engagement Parents of disadvantaged children are under- represented at parental events e.g. parents' evenings, consultation meetings, learning workshops, assemblies etc. Previous low attainment Low prior attainment requires rapid progress in order to meet age related expectations.
 Additional learning opportunities are required.
-27% of Pupil Premium children at Portswood Primary School are identified as having low attaining starting points.
-(Based on GLD EYFS/KS1 attainment) Limited life experiences Some Pupil Premium children do not have the life experiences required to recall for use within the curriculum.
+22% of disadvantaged children at Portswood Primary School are identified as having low attaining starting points.
+(Based on GLD EYFS/KS1 attainment) Limited life experiences Some disadvantaged children do not have the life experiences required to recall for use within the curriculum.
 As they do not have the opportunity to experience these they may need to be provided by the school.
 Emotional literacy Due to a range of factors such as low self-esteem, life circumstances, emotional and behavioural needs can restrict pupil progress and disengagement from school life.
+15% of disadvantaged learners at Portswood Primary School have required emotional literacy support.

-Indicative Pupil Premium Grant 2017-18: £79200
+Indicative disadvantaged Grant 2018-19: £72600

-Proposed spending of Pupil Premium Funding 2017-2018
+Proposed spending of Pupil Premium Funding 2018-2019